 Paul Coverdell Forensic Sciences Improvement Grant Program

-Goals: To improve the quality and timeliness of forensic science and medical examiner services.
-Among other things, funds may be used to eliminate a backlog in the analysis of forensic evidence and to train and employ forensic laboratory personnel and medicolegal death investigators, as needed, to eliminate such a backlog.
-Objectives: A State or unit of local government that receives a Coverdell grant must use the grant for one or more of these six purposes: 1.
-To carry out all or a substantial part of a program intended to improve the quality and timeliness of forensic science or medical examiner/coroner?s office services in the State, including those services provided by laboratories operated by the State and those operated by units of local government within the State.
-2. To eliminate a backlog in the analysis of forensic science evidence, including, among other things, a backlog with respect to firearms examination, latent prints, impression evidence, toxicology, digital evidence, fire evidence, controlled substances, forensic pathology, questioned documents, and trace evidence.
-3. To train, assist, and employ forensic laboratory personnel and medicolegal death investigators, as needed to eliminate such a backlog.
-4. To address emerging forensic science issues (such as statistics, contextual bias, and uncertainty of measurement) and emerging forensic science technology (such as high throughput automation, statistical software, and new types of instrumentation).
-5. To educate and train forensic pathologists.
-6. To fund medicolegal death investigation systems to facilitate accreditation of medical examiner and coroner offices and certification of medicolegal death investigators.
+Goal(s): The Paul Coverdell Forensic Science Improvement Grants Program (the Coverdell Program) awards grants to states and units of local government to help improve the quality and timeliness of forensic science and medical examiner/coroner services.
+(Proposed, from BJA website) Objective(s): The objectives of the Paul Coverdell Forensic Science Improvement Program are to: 1.
+Carry out all or a substantial part of a program intended to improve the quality and timeliness of forensic science or medical examiner/coroners office services, including those services provided by laboratories operated by the State and those operated by units of local government within the state; 2.
+Eliminate a backlog in the analysis of forensic science evidence, including, among other things, a backlog with respect to firearms examination, latent prints, impression evidence, toxicology, digital evidence, fire evidence, controlled substances, forensic pathology, questioned documents, and trace evidence; 3.
+Train, assist, and employ forensic laboratory personnel and medicolegal death investigators, as needed to eliminate such a backlog; 4.
+Address emerging forensic science issues (such as statistics, contextual bias, and uncertainty of measurement) and emerging forensic science technology (such as high throughput automation, statistical software, and new types of instrumentation); 5.
+Educate and train forensic pathologists; and 6.
+Fund medicolegal death investigation systems to facilitate accreditation of medical examiner and coroner offices and certification of medicolegal death investigators.
+Performance Measure 1: Number of backlogged cases analyzed with Coverdell funds; and, Performance Measure 2: Number of forensics and medical examiner personnel trained.

 General information about this opportunity